zengzzzzz/golang-trending-archive/README.md

 * 【2023-12-01】[wh1te4ever / TrollDecryptor](https://github.com/wh1te4ever/TrollDecryptor) - Decrypt iOS apps for TrollStore
 ## C++

+* 【2023-12-25】[organicmaps / organicmaps](https://github.com/organicmaps/organicmaps) - 🍃 Organic Maps is a free Android & iOS offline maps app for travelers, tourists, hikers, and cyclists.
+It uses crowd-sourced OpenStreetMap data and is developed with love by MapsWithMe (MapsMe) founders and our community.
+No ads, no tracking, no data collection, no crapware.
+Please donate to support the development!
+* 【2023-12-25】[pbek / QOwnNotes](https://github.com/pbek/QOwnNotes) - QOwnNotes is a plain-text file notepad and todo-list manager with Markdown support and Nextcloud / ownCloud integration.
 * 【2023-12-24】[microsoft / Detours](https://github.com/microsoft/Detours) - Detours is a software package for monitoring and instrumenting API calls on Windows.
 It is distributed in source code form.
 * 【2023-12-24】[openframeworks / openFrameworks](https://github.com/openframeworks/openFrameworks) - openFrameworks is a community-developed cross platform toolkit for creative coding in C++.
 * 【2023-12-24】[wangzhaode / mnn-llm](https://github.com/wangzhaode/mnn-llm) - llm deploy project based mnn.